GALLBLADDER-LIVER FLUSH with Preparation Diet

 1. For six consecutive days drink at least a quart (1-2 quarts) of organic apple juice per day.
 (Green apples have a higher pectin content than red apples.
 It would be best to juice green apples, but if not, then eat organic green apples in addition to your quota of apple juice.)
 Drink 8 glasses of water or more per day.
 You may have 5 cups chamomile tea per day.
 Hydration is important for this and every cleanse.

-2. On the sixth day, eat a non-fat lunch.
+2. On the sixth day, eat a non-fat lunch (no dairy/oil/fat).
 Three hours later, take 2 teaspoons Epsom salts dissolved in two ounces of hot water (may use more water, but it tastes bad any way you do it – can follow it with fresh squeezed grapefruit juice).
 Try to drink one gallon of water during the next couple hours.

 3. Five hours after lunch, repeat 2 teaspoons Epsom salts, as above.
 Supper is grapefruit, grapefruit juice or other citrus.
 If you can’t eat citrus, substitute apple juice.